Smile-SA/gdpr-dump/README.md

 It does not handle triggers, procedures, views...

 As a consequence, we don't use Doctrine to generate the dump file.
-The dump file is generated with [MySQLDump-PHP](https://github.com/ifsnop/mysqldump-php) instead, which is only compatible with MySQL and SQLite.
+The dump file is generated with [MySQLDump-PHP](https://github.com/ifsnop/mysqldump-php) instead, which is only compatible with MySQL.
-Doctrine is used by the tool, but only to detect the dependencies between tables (forein keys).
+Doctrine is used by this tool, but only to detect the dependencies between tables (foreign keys).

-**How is the config loaded?**

-The config is loaded with the `load` method of the [ConfigLoader](src/Config/ConfigLoader.php) service.
-It has the following dependencies:

-- [Config](src/Config/Config.php): contains the parsed config
-- [ConfigParser](src/Config/ConfigParser.php): reads YAML files and returns the data
-- [PathResolver](src/Config/Resolver/PathResolver.php): resolves the path of the config files (`~` character, realpath...)

-At the end of the process, the [Config](src/Config/Config.php) object is filled with the config data.

-The config data is then [validated against a JSON schema](src/Config/Validator/JsonSchemaValidator.php).

-The dumper uses this configuration data to initialize its own configuration object: [DumperConfig](src/Dumper/Sql/DumperConfig.php).
-This allows to use getters/setters for each config value.

 ## Contributing